patrickcollins12/esphome-fan-controller/README.md

 ## Motivation
 My sons's Playstation 5 sits in our TV Console which runs hotter than Sol.
 Also in that Media Console is a Macmini, a Raspberry Pi and a few other devices.
 My wife likes to keep the door neat and closed, so it needs some cooling!

-I previously had a thermostat which simply toggled the fan when the temperature crossed a threshold.
-That didn't work for me because the fans were loud and toggling on/off.
-Very wife-unfriendly and annoying when you're watching a movie to hear the fan buzzing every other minute.
-The process led me to this smart thermostat which intelligently controls the speed of the 12v-fan to maintain a perfect temperature in your cabinet.
-It will find and hold the fan at the necessary power level (like 22% power) to keep a cupboard cool and adjust as necessary.
+I used to have a thermostat that mindlessly flipped the fan on and off whenever the temperature crossed a threshold.
+Not great, the fan cycling was a mood killer on movie nights and dismally failed wife approval.
+Enter this smart thermostat: instead of brute-force toggling, it smoothly adjusts the 12V fan speed to maintain the perfect temperature.
+It’ll settle on just the right power level (say, 22% power) to keep things cool without the unnecessary drama.

 !["closed cabinet"](images/fortnite.jpg)